concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 Make ordering transportation and processing expenses painless: connect Concur Expense and Kapten.
 Ride comfortably with the professional, quality service lauded by BFM as “The French leader in ride-hailing” and trusted by over 2 million loyal customers.

 Kapten is a ride-hailing service that allows you to order a car in just a few clicks.
-It is available in Paris, Lyon, the French Riviera and Lisbon.
+It is available in Paris, Lyon, the French Riviera, and Lisbon.

 OUR INTEGRATION WITH CONCUR EXPENSE
-To end the hell of expense reports, connect Concur to Kapten!
+To end the hell of expense reports, connect SAP Concur to Kapten!
 * Click on the link below to start
 * Create your Kapten account or connect to your existing account
 * When ordering, switch to your business account
-* You'll be able to consult all invoices in your Concur account
+* You'll be able to consult all invoices in your SAP Concur account
-* You'll be saving time: invoices are also attached!"
+* You'll be saving time: invoices are also attached!

 CORE FEATURES
 * Fixed prices - starting at €8 only!